 Make sure you understand the question and its precise wording.
 If necessary, ask your tutor.
 It is always a good idea examine the question in your mind, in order to understand its point.
 Your essay will be assessed according to the quality of its engagement with a set title, so your understanding of the title is crucial for the quality of your answer.
 While preparing and doing your reading, you may also want at times to go back to the set question and reflect on it.
 Try to see to what extent your understanding has changed.
 It is very likely that as you go on with your reading and writing, your understanding of the question and its ramifications will be enriched.

-In the second or final year, students may also be asked to set their own question.
-In doing so, they should make sure they consult their tutor and follow the module procedure for approval of essay titles.
+In the second or third year, students may also be asked to set their own question.
+In doing so, they should make sure they consult their tutor and follow the course procedure.